ekamil/essekkatpl/resume/cv-en.rst

 Work experience
 ---------------

-**since 05.2014: Cyfrowy Polsat** –  Python&Java developer
+**since 05.2014: Cyfrowy Polsat** –  Software Developer

-- Producing brand new payments application for IPLA
+A. Green-field development of payments gateway for a new VOD portal

-- Architecture design, requirements gathering
+    - Initial domain modelling and requirements gathering
+    - Planning integrations with other systems
+    - Architecture design and technology decisions
-- Major components in technology stack: Spring, Axon Framework, Hibernate 4.
+    - Major components in stack: Camunda BPM, Spring, Axon Framework, Hibernate

-**since 05.2014: Cyfrowy Polsat** –  Python programmer

-- Planning and creating new payment-processing application
-- Designing architecture for availability and maintainability
-- Integrating with both external and internal systems
+    - Introducing BPM software in a team
+    - Tech leading of a few developers
+    - Dockerization

+B. Working on a sizeable Django-based backend

-- Piloting use of Event Sourcing and Domain Driven Design
+    - Leading the use of Event Sourcing and Domain Driven Design
-- Documenting processes in BPMN, keeping documentation up-to-date
+    - Documenting processes in BPMN
-- Automating tests in SoapUI for JSON-RPC and SOAP interfaces
+    - Creating automated tests with SoapUI for JSON-RPC and SOAP interfaces
-- Working on a sizeable Django-based backend system
     - Performance tuning of new features - on application and DB levels
     - Maintaining quality of the code (unittests, pep8 compliance)
+    - Streamlining Jenkins CI jobs
-- Taking care of Jenkins CI jobs
+    - Taking care of current issues on a live system

 **10.2010 - 04.2014: Accenture** – member of Technical Architecture Team